antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 The second step without which receiving messages does not make sense - configuration of message handling services.
 If there are no message handlers then received messages will not be processed.

-Message handlers are classes that implement `IMessageHandler` interface (or a few others) and contain functionality including error handling for processing messages.
+Message handlers are classes that implement the `IMessageHandler` interface (or a few others) and contain functionality (including error handling) for processing messages.
 You can register `IMessageHandler` in your `Startup` like this.

 ```c#